-Heuer, Justus, Christoph Merkle and Martin Weber (In press): Fooled by Randomness: Investor Perception of Fund Manager Skill, SSRN Electronic Journal.
+Heuer, Justus, Christoph Merkle and Martin Weber (2017): Fooled by Randomness: Investor Perception of Fund Manager Skill, Review of Finance, 21 (2): 605-635.

 Abstract: Return-chasing investors almost exclusively consider top-performing funds for their investment decisions.
 When drawing conclusions about the managerial skill of these top performers, they tend to neglect fund volatility and the cross-sectional information contained in the number of funds and the distribution of skill.
 In multiple surveys of sophisticated retail investors, we show that they do not fully understand the role of chance in experimental samples of fund populations.
 Respondents evaluate each fund in isolation and do not sufficiently account for fund volatility.
 They confuse risk taking with manager skill and are thus likely to over-allocate capital to lucky past winners.

 Merkle, Christoph, Daniel P. Egan and Greg B. Davies (2015): Investor happiness, Journal of Economic Psychology, 49: 167-186.

 Abstract: We study investor happiness in a panel survey of brokerage clients at a 5UK6 bank.
 When investors anticipate future happiness, they set their return aspirations according to personal portfolio risk, objectives, investment horizon, confidence, and other individual characteristics.
 They are accurate in their forecasts, only rarely are investors unhappy with outcomes they predicted they would be happy with, and vice versa.
 However, determinants of experienced happiness only partially correspond to the ones found for anticipated happiness.
 In particular, relative performance plays an important role investors do not anticipate.
 Having outperformed other people contributes to investor happiness, as does active trading success.

 Kempf, Alexander, Christoph Merkle and Alexandra Niessen-Ruenzi (2014): Low Risk and High Return – Affective Attitudes and Stock Market Expectations, European Financial Management, 20 (5): 995-1030.

 Abstract: This experimental study investigates the impact of affective attitudes on risk and return estimates of stocks.
 Participants rate well-known blue-chip firms on an affective scale and forecast risk and return of the firms’ stock.
 We find that positive affective attitudes lead to a prediction of high return and low risk, while negative attitudes lead to a prediction of low return and high risk.
 This bias increases with participants’ confidence in their ratings and decreases with financial literacy.
 Firm characteristics such as a firm’s marketing expenditures and the strength of its brand have a positive impact on its affective rating.

 Egan, Daniel P., Christoph Merkle and Martin Weber (2014): Second-order beliefs and the individual investor, Journal of Economic Behavior & Organization, 107, Part B: 652-666.